-Chili baked between layers of corn tortillas and cheddar cheese.
+Hearty chili baked into a casserole with layers of corn tortillas and cheddar cheese like a Tex-mex lasagna.

 - 1 pound ground beef or turkey